AliceO2Group/Monitoring/doc/system-implementation.md

 | Disk      | Disk performance metrics per read and write: average time, operation per second, io time and more | `/proc/diskstats` | - |
 | Logfile   | Internal; writes collectd logs into a file | - | - |

-Data from collectd can be transferred by one of two plugins (the selection is done in the Ansible recipe)
+Data from collectd can be transferred by one of two plugins:
- - Network - binary protocol over UDP (natively supported by InfluxDB)
+ - [Network](https://collectd.org/wiki/index.php/Plugin:Network) - binary protocol over UDP (natively supported by InfluxDB)
- - Write HTTP - Formats data JSON and send over HTTP (supported by custom-made Flume handler)
+ - [Write HTTP](https://collectd.org/wiki/index.php/Plugin:Write_HTTP) - Formats data JSON and send over HTTP (supported by custom-made Flume handler)

 ### 3.2 Apache Flume - Collection and routing
 The large amount of monitoring data generated from the O<sup>2</sup> Facility requires a high-performance collection and aggregation.
 The  goal of this component is to receive monitoring data from the sensors (collectD) and O<sup>2</sup> processes (Monitoring library) and route them towards one of the following tools (as shown in Figure 2):